How to Increase GMV for your eCommerce brand, without increasing your ad spends: 8 Proven Strategies

 6. Double Down on High-Performing Channels

-Not all channels contribute equally to GMV.
+Not all channels contribute equally to GMV, right?
+So why would you waste your resources on every channel equally?
 Identify where larger baskets and better repeat rates come from, and scale those channels instead of spreading budgets thin.

 7. Reduce Friction in Checkout